Messy, Yummy Cuban Sandwich with Rice and Black Beans

 4 gloves garlic, minced or put through a press

 Whirl all the marinade ingredients together in a food processor or blender until smooth.
 Set aside and refrigerate 1/3 cup of the marinade to use when serving.
 (It is especially good on a Cuban Sandwich!)
 Pour the rest of the marinade over the pork.
 Cover and let sit in the refrigerator for at least 4 hours.
 Then, place the meat in an oven safe pan.
 Pour the liquid it was marinating around it.
 Bake covered in a preheated 324 degree oven for 4 hours.
 At the end of the cooking time, remove the meat from the pan and place on a serving platter.
 Shred the meat using two forks.
 Enjoy the meat with a drizzle of the set aside 1/3 cup marinade.
 Use the left overs in a Cuban sandwich - see below.

 Ingredients and Directions for Cuban Rice and Black Beans

-1 cup uncooked white rice (I used Uncle Ben's) 1 (15 oz.) can of black beans, including the liquid 2 cups beef broth 1 large onion, skinned and diced 2 tablespoons olive oil 4 cloves of garlic, minced or put through a press 2 teaspoon cumin 1 teaspoon Old Bay Seasoning 1/4 teaspoon thyme 1/4 teaspoon oregano
+1 cup uncooked white rice (I used Uncle Ben's) 1 (15 oz.) can of black beans, including the liquid 2 cups beef broth 1 large onion, skinned and diced 2 tablespoons olive oil 4 cloves of garlic, minced or put through a press 2 teaspoon cumin 1/4 teaspoon red pepper flakes 1/4 teaspoon thyme 1/4 teaspoon oregano

 Saute the diced onion in the olive oil until tender.
 Add all the rest of the ingredients and cook according to the rice package instructions.
 When done, all the liquid will be absorbed and the rice will be tender.
 I have also cooked this in a crock pot for 2 1/2 hours on low and the result was perfect.